 You will like this easy-to-use reference.
 Concluded with hundreds of teaching ideas, techniques, and teaching tools, as well as classroom-tested answers.
 All these will serve as teaching resources while on your way to a successful and productive school year.

-If you are a new teacher searching for a book that will help you address common classroom challenges, this book is highly recommended.
+If you are searching for a book that addresses common classroom challenges, this book is highly recommended.
 Designed to be flexible, the book will surely find a place in your own classroom situation.
 Make sure you don’t forget to include this in your to-buy list!

 10) The Organized Teacher: A Hands-on Guide to Setting Up & Running a Terrific Classroom, Grades K-5 (Book & CD-ROM)